Video captures random attack on man out walking dogs in Santa Ana

 The man with the dogs did not understand and said he didn't have a bike and tried to walk away.
 But the other man followed him and then started hitting him over and over again.

-The victim tried to fought off the attack and soon was pushed to the ground.
+The victim tried to fight off the attack and soon was pushed to the ground.
 The assailant fled.

 Santa Ana police are asking for the public's help identifying the violent man seen in the video.
 He may be a transient who frequents the neighborhood.